LilySu/PatternPivot/Readme.md

 ## Microservices
 ### Microservice 1
-Youtube request responses to DynamoDB googleapiclient, boto3
+Youtube request responses to DynamoDB
+ - googleapiclient, boto3
 ### Microservice 2
-Search DynamoDB for a select batch of VideoIds
+Search DynamoDB for a unique batch of VideoIds to use as a base to generate new audio
+ - Strategy can include LLM's
+ - Current strategy randomly shuffles through a given list, existing videos comparing sets of videos with data stored in storage_videoId.py
-Extract the audio from the video by converting each VideoId to audio .mp4's Convert .mp4 audio into .wav audio file formats Combine batch of .wav audio into a newly generated original audio .wav pytube, pydub, musicGen
+Extract the audio from the video by converting each VideoId to audio .mp4's Convert .mp4 audio into .wav audio file formats Combine batch of .wav audio into a newly generated original audio .wav
+ - pytube, pydub, musicGen, nest_asyncio
 ### Microservice 3
 Combine audio .wav with image or video
 Save in a queue
-moviepy
+ - moviepy
 ### Microservice 4
 QA videos?
-Upload videos from a folder to Youtube googleapiclient, google.oauth2 or third party tool
+Upload videos from a folder to Youtube

-## Lessons Learned
-The PatternPivot journey has been a deep dive into the significance of text data in content creation and the transformative power of AI in the creative domain.

-## The Future of PatternPivot
-Our roadmap includes advancing PatternPivot with sophisticated video generation capabilities.
-We envision PatternPivot as the ultimate tool for creators who strive to maximize their content's effectiveness and widen their reach.

-## Conclusion
-PatternPivot stands at the forefront of content optimization, empowering creators with AI-driven tools to craft content that resonates and retains.
-With a commitment to continual improvement, PatternPivot is poised to enhance productivity in the content creation domain.
+ - googleapiclient, google.oauth2 or third party tool